Skip to content

 Food to indulge in

-• Dampfnudeln is a steamed dumpling served with vanilla sauce or stewed berries.
+• Dampfnudeln – soft, steamed yeast dumplings served warm with vanilla sauce or stewed berries.
+A comforting winter dessert that feels like a hug in a bowl.

 Drinks to try

-• Glühwein (Mulled wine) is a warm drink from red or white wine.
-Can contain orange, lemon, cinnamon, nutmeg, fennel seed (or star anise), cloves, cardamom, and ginger.
+• Glühwein (mulled wine) is the undisputed star of German Christmas markets.
+This warm, spiced wine—made from red or sometimes white wine—is infused with orange, lemon, cinnamon, nutmeg, fennel seed or star anise, cloves, cardamom, and ginger.
+It’s the drink that turns frosty evenings into cozy celebrations.

 Shopping